bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 See [`fmap` Case 4](01-magnetic-resonance-imaging-data.md#case-4-multiple-phase-encoded-directions-pepolar) for more information on `dir` field specification.

-Similarly the OPTIONAL `ch-<label>` key/value can be used to distinguish channel-specific data from sequences not employing coil combination.
+Similarly the OPTIONAL `coil-<label>` key/value can be used to distinguish coil-specific data from sequences not employing coil combination.
-The key CoilString MAY also be added in the JSON file, with a corresponding channel identifier.
+The key `CoilString` MAY also be added in the JSON file, with a corresponding coil identifier.

 Multi-echo data MUST be split into one file per echo.
 Each file shares the same name with the exception of the `_echo-<index>` key/value.
 For example: